What's New @ SERC 2022

 The CLEAN site includes more than 800 ready-to-use resources that have been reviewed by educators and scientists for elementary, secondary and higher education settings.
-New materials include guidance for teaching about climate and energy at the elementary level, resources for teaching in virtual settings, a growing collection of themed STEM Flash e-Newsletters, and a series of webinars, which have been recorded for viewing at your convenience.
-In addition, guidance is given for creating your own NGSS-aligned units, utilizing CLEAN resources.
+The revamped website features guidance for teaching about climate and energy, including Spanish-language versions, as well as a growing collection of themed STEM Flash e-Newsletters, and a series of webinars, which have been recorded for viewing at your convenience.
+In addition, guidance is given for culturally-relevant climate literacy teaching as well as for creating your own NGSS-aligned units, utilizing CLEAN resources.
 The resources are complimented by the CLEAN Network: a professionally diverse community of climate literacy stakeholders who engage through weekly teleconferences and an active email list.

 This year, Teaching Computation Using MATLAB community members continued the peer review of MATLAB based teaching activities.
 The strongest of these teaching activities are highlighted in an exemplary collection showcasing high quality teaching with MATLAB.
 Explore the exemplary collection and consider submitting your own MATLAB teaching activity for the next round of peer review.